 Cockpit packages are available in the official repository of CentOS.
 So, we’ll simply install it using yum manager:

 After installing Cockpit on your system, start all required services:

 systemctl start cockpit systemctl enable cockpit.socket

 Step 3.
 Configure Firewall for Cockpit.

 Add Cockpit to the list of trusted services in FirewallD:

 firewall-cmd --permanent --zone=public --add-service=cockpit firewall-cmd --reload

 Step 4.
 Accessing Cockpit Web Interface.

 Cockpit CMS will be available on HTTP port 9090 by default.
-Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required the steps to finish the installation.
+Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required steps to finish the installation.
 We’ll be asked to enter the login details in order to enter into the dashboard.
-Here, the username and password is the same as that of the login details we use to login to our linux server.
+Here, the username and password are the same as that of the login details we use to login into our Linux server.
 If you are using a firewall, please open port 9090 to enable access to the control panel.

-Congratulation’s!
-You have successfully installed Cockpit.
-Thanks for using this tutorial for installing Cockpit content management system on your CentOS 7 system.
+Congratulations!
+You have successfully installed the Cockpit.
+Thanks for using this tutorial for installing the Cockpit content management system on your CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Cockpit website.